-Our experts predict that the Forester will hold on to around 35 to 36 per cent of its value after three years and 36,000 miles come trade-in time.
-That’s a pretty lacklustre figure; by contrast, the SEAT Tarraco looks set to retain as much as 51 per cent of its value over the same period, while the Ssangyong Rexton will retain up to 46 per cent.
+Our experts predict that the Forester will hold on to around 42 to 44 per cent of its value after three years and 36,000 miles come trade-in time.
+That’s not a great figure; by contrast, the SEAT Tarraco looks set to retain as much as 48 per cent of its value over the same period, while the Ssangyong Rexton will retain up to 51 per cent.
 Traditional Subaru owners who keep their cars well beyond the usual three-year cycle won’t have too much to worry about, however.

 In this review

-- 1Subaru Forester reviewThe Subaru Forester is a hard-wearing, over-engineered SUV, but high price limits its appeal
+- 1Subaru Forester reviewThe Subaru Forester is a hard-wearing, over-engineered SUV, but average fuel economy and sluggish performance count against it

 - 2Engines, performance and driveThe latest Subaru Forester is much better to drive than its predecessor, although its CVT gearbox takes some getting used to